eclipse-leshan/leshan/README.md

 [The specification](http://member.openmobilealliance.org/ftp/Public_documents/DM/LightweightM2M/).
 [Introduction to LWM2M](http://fr.slideshare.net/zdshelby/oma-lightweightm2-mtutorial).

 Leshan provides libraries which help people to develop their own Lightweight M2M server and client.
-The project also provides a Lightweight M2M standalone server as an example of the Leshan Server API and for testing purpose.
+The project also provides a client, a server and a bootstrap server demonstration as an example of the Leshan API and for testing purpose.

 Contact
 -------